haakemon/nyan-catto/README.md

 - Adds a playful touch to your browsing experience

 ### 🙀 Bongo Cat
-- Adorable Bongo Cat animation at the top of the sidebar
+- Adorable Bongo Cat animation at the top of the essentials/urlbar/top tab depending on your mode.
-- **Important**: Requires Compact Mode to be working properly!

-### 📐 Compact Size Reducer
-- Reduces sidebar dimensions in compact mode
-- Customizes height to 85vh
-- Sets minimum width to 100px
-- Creates a more streamlined look

 ## ⚙️ Configuration

 All features are independently toggleable, allowing you to customize your experience

-## ⚠️ Requirements

-- Compact Mode must be enabled for Bongo Cat to display properly.

 ## 🎨 Customization